Tennis-Swiatek marches into Miami semis, Ruud upsets Zverev | Sports-Games

 For Pegula, it marked the second consecutive abrupt ending to a match as unseeded Ukrainian Anhelina Kalinin retired while down 6-0 in their fourth-round clash.
 Norwegian sixth seed Ruud secured the biggest win of his career with a 6-3 1-6 6-3 triumph over world number four Zverev.

 After Zverev levelled the match, it was Ruud who was the aggressor in the decider as he frequently approached the net with great success, held tough during baseline rallies and limited his unforced errors.
-"I didn't hit any clean return winners but I was able to return a little bit deeper and make him play a little bit more from further behind in the court," said Ruud, who failed to win a set in two previous meetings against Zverev.
+Ruud had failed to win a set in two previous meetings against Zverev.

+"I feel a little bit good.
+I mean, it's obviously an exciting night and the biggest win of my career so far," Ruud told reporters.
+"This is now the fourth time I'm reaching a semi-final in a Masters 1000 event and ... the first time on hard court so that means it's a little bit extra special for me."

+Ruud lost the three Masters semi-finals he previously played in Rome, Monte Carlo and Madrid -- all claycourt tournaments.
+"Let's see if I can take what I have learned from the three previous semi-finals where unfortunately I lost all of them and see if I can turn it around and make the fourth time the lucky charm," he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)